 Gig Workers Meetup

 Please use the Questionnaire page to provide your information.
-This information could be used to help make the city more accomodating of food delivery riders.
+The questions focus on how delivery riders use the city and how the city could best accomodate their needs and desires.
+This information could be used to help make the city more supportive of food delivery riders.

 Food Delivery Workers

 Project title: Conducting interviews and questionnaires with food delivery workers

 |Dr Tom Morgan |

 You are invited to take part in this study.
 Please read this Explanatory Statement in full before deciding whether to participate in this research.
 If you would like further information regarding any aspect of this project, you are encouraged to contact Andrew Copolov via the phone number or email address listed above.